sramekpete/dynamic-type-linq-query/README.md

-# Q: How to force "dynamic" behavior in a LINQ expression with DynamicObject?
+# How to force "dynamic" behavior in a LINQ expression with DynamicObject?

-TLDR:

 By using `IDynamicMetaObjectProvider` and `DynamicMetaObject` types it is possible to decorate types with dynamic behavior.